Equipment Management

 How Does an Equipment Lease Work?

-Equipment lease agreements function similarly to rental contracts.
-You reach an agreement with the equipment provider, and when the contract expires, you either return the equipment, renew the lease, or purchase it.
+Lease agreements behave much like rental contracts.
+You agree on terms with the provider, and when the contract runs out, you return the equipment, renew the lease, or purchase it.

 Leasing Process